 Dwarf sea holly (Blue hobbit)

-Foreground planting of the Dwarf sea holly emphasizes its flowers’ papery texture.
 At just a foot high, this perennial’s silver-blue stems bear blue, conical flowers that will enclose in stiff, lance-like blue bracts.

 Blue hobbit is drought tolerant and can thrive well in coastal and hot conditions.
 It is hardy in USDA zones 4 through 11.

-Peruvian lily (Anouska princess lilies/Parrot Lily)
+Peruvian lily (Anouska princess lily)

 Parrot lily adds floral brilliance to your bird of paradise plant garden.
 This plant is also attractive to butterflies, bees, and birds.

 Peruvian lily is an easy-to-grow perennial flower that can be grown from spring to fall.
-They are 12 to 15 inches tall and grow in USDA zones 8 through 11.
+They are 12 to 15 inches tall and grow in USDA zones 7 through 11.
 They do best in moist, sunny locations with full sun.

 Red hot poker (knifophia)